ReynaKleinau/ElegooFix/README.md

 13. Restart your printer and check if everything works.

 This worked for me.
 Let me know if you have any questions.

+Windows:
+1. 1.-2. same as linux.
+2. Install Putty.
+3. Open Putty.
+4. Choose serial with a boud rate of 115200.
+5. Proceed with 7. from the linux tutorial.